lomska/russian-budget-tracker/README.md

 <b>The limitations to this project</b>

 > This is a test project with data only for the years 2011–2021 and no cumulative monthly data.
-It is possible to append to it in the future, using the same code.
+The cumulative data is possible to append to it in the future, using the same code.

-> There's no possibility to update the dataset at the moment because Russian officials have stopped publishing information on budget spending while there is a war in Ukraine.
+> There's no possibility (hopefully, temporarily) to update the dataset at the moment because Russian officials have stopped publishing information on regional budget spending while there is a war in Ukraine.